Eric Wilkerson

-Eric LaShawn Wilkerson (born December 19, 1966) is a former American football running back who played one season with the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Kent State University and attended Cleveland Central Catholic High School in Cleveland, Ohio.
-He was also a member of the Detroit Lions, New York/New Jersey Knights and Cleveland Thunderbolts.
+Eric LaShawn Wilkerson (born December 19, 1966) is an American former professional football player who was a running back for one season with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Kent State Golden Flashes.
+He was also a member of the Detroit Lions, the New York/New Jersey Knights and the Cleveland Thunderbolts.

-Early years
+Early life

 Wilkerson lettered in football and track all four years for the Cleveland Central Catholic High School Ironmen.
 He rushed for nearly 1,300 yards and 17 touchdowns his senior year.
 He also finished fourth in the state track meet in the 400 meters.
 Wilkerson earned All-Conference and All-Scholastic honors.
 He has been inducted into the school's hall of fame.

 College career

 Wilkerson played for the Kent State Golden Flashes from 1985 to 1988, recording career totals of 3,830 yards and 36 touchdowns on 739 rushing attempts.
 He also accumulated two kick return touchdowns, two passing touchdowns and 506 receiving yards on 44 receptions.
 He was named the MAC Player of the Year and Offensive Player of the Year in 1987 after rushing for 1,221 yards and ten touchdowns.
 Wilkerson led the MAC in rushing yards in 1988 with 1,325 and in rushing touchdowns with 14.
 He earned First-team All-MAC honors three times during his college career.
 He also earned AP Honorable Mention All-American honors in 1987 and 1988.
 Wilkerson was selected to play in the East-West Shrine Game following his senior season.
 He was inducted into the Varsity "K" Hall of Fame in 1995.
 His number 40 was retired by the Golden Flashes on March 1, 1989.